 MAP Fund Availability

 MAP grants are limited based on the number of applicants and funding levels appropriated by the Illinois General Assembly and priority consideration is determined annually.
 Please be aware that in light of state funding constraints, reductions to estimated or actual MAP grants are possible.

-In order to be considered for MAP eligibility for the upcoming award year, Student Financial Services recommends that students complete a Free Application for Federal Student Aid (FAFSA) on or before February 1st of each year.
+In order to be considered for MAP eligibility for the upcoming award year, Student Financial Services recommends that students complete a Free Application for Federal Student Aid (FAFSA) as close to January 1 of each year as possible.
 There is no separate application for MAP; your FAFSA application automatically serves as an application for MAP consideration.
 MAP deadlines are generally stricter than the federal deadlines due to limited state funding.
-The following table lists actual or anticipated deadlines students must meet in order to be considered for MAP funding:

 MAP Award Amounts

 The amount of your estimated MAP award is determined by ISAC based on your Illinois residency (for independent students) or parents’ Illinois residency (for dependent students), your financial need and enrollment status.
 Estimated award amounts may also be increased or decreased depending on the outcome of Verification.
 Changes to individual award amount estimates will be sent to your LOOP